Now accepting applications for Cohort 4.

 AI and machine learning (ML) will fundamentally change the nature and pace of scientific discovery.
 Widespread adoption of AI in the sciences has the potential to integrate scientific inquiry with modes of hypothesis generation, data analysis, simulation, and testing that exceed our collective human abilities and that will transform our capacity to address scientific and societal problems that currently appear intractable.
 However, applying AI to science without deep introspection could amplify errors, magnify biases, and lead to dangerously misleading conclusions.
 Success requires a radical rethinking of how best to pose and answer research questions.

 The University of Chicago is ideally suited to accelerate this transformation because of its expertise in training scholars in a mode of inquiry that is intensely rigorous, theory-driven, systematic, interdisciplinary, and intrinsically open to critique.
 Our approach has always been to question fundamental assumptions, frame problems at as deep a level as possible, and develop novel theoretical and methodological foundations that push the boundaries of new disciplines.
 The rise of AI in science and engineering presents both a remarkable opportunity and a profound challenge to human-centered modes of inquiry.
 Beyond training scientists to effectively use existing AI tools, the University’s vision of accelerating AI and STEM research includes an interdisciplinary and systematic reimagination of the role of AI in the scientific discovery process.
-The Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a program of Schmidt Futures, will synergize with and benefit from the major investments in AI research, education, and outreach that UChicago is making through its Data Science Institute (DSI).
+The Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a program of Schmidt Sciences, will synergize with and benefit from the major investments in AI research, education, and outreach that UChicago is making through its Data Science Institute (DSI).

 Partners